voxpupuli/puppet-nodejs/README.md

 includes the npm binary, which makes a separate npm package unnecessary.

 On SUSE, ArchLinux, FreeBSD, OpenBSD and Gentoo, native packages are used.
-On Darwin, the MacPorts package is used.
+On Darwin the default provider is MacPorts.
 On Windows the packages are installed via Chocolatey.

 ## Setup